-- 1. Students cannot wear clothing or jewelry with: - a.
-Violent or inappropriate language or images - Images or language depicting drugs, alcohol, tobacco/vape, or any illegal item or activity - c.
-Hate speech, profanity, or pornography - d.
-Images and/or language that create a hostile or intimidating environment - e.
-Hats, hoods covering the head, and other head coverings (except for religious observances or for medical reasons) - f.
-Make-up, masks, or other modifications that obscures the face or identity of the student - g.
-Sun glasses or goggles (safety goggles will be provided in courses when eye protection is required) - 2.
-Examples of prohibited clothing or jewelry: - a.
-Sleepwear, tops without shoulder straps, and half shirts - See-through clothing or other clothing that exposes the student's torso or undergarments - c.
-Pants, shorts or skirts that expose any part of a student's buttocks - d.
-Sagging of pants, shorts, or skirts (all pants, shorts, and skirts should be secured at the waistline) - e.
-Slippers, shoes with wheels, or cleated footwear that could damage - f.
-Coats and jackets (should be removed when entering the building) - g.
-Clothing, jewelry, accessories, or other items of attire that could be used as a weapon such as chains, sharp pins, fish hooks, spiked jewelry, and any other potentially dangerous objects
+1. Students cannot wear clothing or jewelry with:

+· Violent language or images

+·Images or language depicting drugs, alcohol or any illegal item or activity ·Hate speech, profanity, or pornography

+- · Images and/or language that create a hostile or intimidating environment

+- · Hats, hoods covering the head or headgear (except as a religious or cultural

+- observance or for medical reasons)

+- Make-up that obscures the face

+- Wearing blankets

+- Shoes without appropriate outdoor tread

+2. Examples of prohibited clothing or jewelry:

+- · Sleepwear, tops without shoulder straps, and half shirts exposing sto - · See-through clothing or other clothing that exposes the student's underwear - · Sagging of pants, shorts, or skirts - · Clothing or jewelry that could be used as a weapon or is considered dangerous - · Pants, shorts or skirts that expose any part of a student's buttocks - Bedroom slippers